 Is Mission 14 a registered 501(c)(3)?

 Yes.
 Mission 14® has been a registered 501(c)(3) non-profit organization since 2011.
-Our mission is to generate awareness and resources to empower our partner organizations, inspiring our Army of Difference Makers to put an end to the worst form of human trafficking—the trafficking of children.
-Because of our innovative model, all individual donations go directly to our foundational partner non-profit organizations.
+Mission 14® is also a registered 6162 NGO accredited in Nicaragua.
+Our mission is to generate awareness and resources to empower our Army of Difference Makers to put an end to the worst form of human trafficking—the trafficking of children.

 What is a direct services non-profit/organization?